 The human impulse is still to dream that external circumstances are the dominant source of happiness – despite all the evidence, our observation and what we at heart know to be true.
 Manufactured happiness that comes from a cause, from outside in, is found to be counterfeit, provisional and unreal.
-Real happiness can only move from inside to out.

 As we move through life our activities in various modes may or may not bring us “success” in the conventional view of society but the far greater need is to calibrate accomplishment internally, to remember what our real work is.
-We may even find that an engagement with this inner world is often ultimately more effective in changing the outer situation too.
+We may even find as a bonus that an engagement with this inner world is often ultimately more effective in changing the outer situation too.